Ottoman Empire Background

 - Jews, considered dhimmi status (second-class status), were relatively protected within the Empire outside of Palestine, so long as no real push for Jewish sovereignty was expressed within Palestine.

-- The Jews of the Galilee villages suffered under the Ottomans in the late 18th and into the 19th century; they were forced to leave their homes through expulsion, persecution, and increase of taxes.
-Formal restrictions on Jewish immigration to Palestine was not restricted until 1882, though Jewish residence in Jerusalem was attempted to be regulated periodically.
+- Formal restrictions on Jewish immigration to Palestine were not restricted until 1882, though Jewish residence in Jerusalem was attempted to be regulated periodically.

 Photo source: Click here